torin-asakura/dream-team/wp-content/plugins/wp-graphql/docs/debugging.md

 ---
-uri: "/docs/debugging/"
+uri: '/docs/debugging/'
-title: "Debugging"
+title: 'Debugging'
 ---

 This guide is intended to help developers working with WPGraphQL debug when things don’t seem to be working as expected.
 This guide will be most useful for developers with experience working with PHP and WordPress.

 ## WPGraphQL Debug Mode

 WPGraphQL can be run in "Debug" mode, which can provide added information to requests to help debug.

 When WPGraphQL is in Debug Mode it will show debug logs (if there are any), and will show more descriptive errors than "Internal Server Error".